Return to Bio/CV

 Associate Professor, Islamic World History

 Department of History and Philosophy, Montana State University

 Research and Teaching Interests

-The Turkic World; Islam in Russia and Eurasia; the Caucasus and Central Asia; the Ottoman Empire and Turkish Republic; Middle Eastern and Russian history; Cross-Cultural Interaction; Human Mobility & Migration; Communication and Discourse; Political and Intellectual history.
+The Turkic World; Islam in Russia and Eurasia; the Balkans, Caucasus and Central Asia; the Ottoman Empire and Turkish Republic; Middle Eastern and Russian history; Cross-cultural interaction; Human mobility & migration; Communication and discourses; Political and intellectual history.